binarybottle/optimize_layouts/README.md

 The initial intended use-case is keyboard layout optimization for touch typing (see **keyboards/README_keyboards.md**):
-  - Items and item-pairs correspond to letters and bigrams.
+  - Items and item-pairs correspond to letters and letter-pairs.
   - Positions and position-pairs correspond to keys and key-pairs.
-  - Item scores and item-pair scores correspond to frequency of letters and frequency of bigrams in a given language.
+  - Item scores and item-pair scores correspond to frequency of letters and frequency of letter-pairs in a given language.
   - Position scores and position-pair scores correspond to a measure of comfort when typing single keys or pairs of keys (in any language, as usage frequencies are regressed out).